 The study team works in partnership with GPs in Leeds to identify and contact those most at risk.
 The criteria for the study is those aged between 55 and 80 who are smokers or have smoked in the past.
 If participants are currently smoking, they will be offered expert advice by the Yorkshire Stop Smoking Study - a sub-study that is also funded by Yorkshire Cancer Research.

 When cancer is diagnosed early, it's easier to treat.
 While screening programmes are available for breast, cervical and bowel cancer, there is no national screening for lung cancer.
-This is the biggest cause of premature death in Yorkshire and we believe it is vital to fund studies like this to save lives in our region.
+This is the biggest cause of premature death in Yorkshire and it is vital to fund studies like this one to save lives in our region.
 The screening CT scan used by the Leeds Lung Health Check can detect lung cancer before the participant even knows it is there.